shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-dex-tutorial.md

 ## Add dex.py
 We'll start working on our smart contract by creating a file called `dex.py` in the `contracts` directory where we'll keep all the code related to our DEX functionality.

-Create a demo FA1.2 contract called `Token` which we'll use only for testing.
+Create a demo FA1.2 contract called `Token` which we'll use only for testing:

 ```py
 import smartpy as sp
 fa12 = sp.io.import_script_from_url("https://smartpy.io/templates/FA1.2.py")